By: Susan Dugdale | Last modified: 10-02-2023

-Have you wondered how to use humor effectively in speeches?
+Have you ever wondered how to use humor effectively in speeches?

 What gets a laugh?
 What doesn't, and why?

-It's tricky!
-Most of us, myself included, would like to be able to effortlessly entertain as well as inform.
-We know and appreciate the gifts that using humor brings.
-There's rapport with your audience; their bright-eyed eagerness to hear what you have to share, their easy readiness to laugh, the way they lean forward to catch your next comment ...
+There's audience rapport: their bright-eyed eagerness to hear what you have to share, their easy readiness to laugh, the way they lean forward to catch your next comment...

-A joke told without knowledge of the audience because you think it is funny or humorous is dangerous.
-They are often the ones most likely to implode leaving you stranded.
+A humorous story, anecdote or joke told without knowledge of your audience because you think it is

 How do you know they won't find it offensive?